Fayetteville Car Accident Lawyer

 - Do NOT speak with the other parties’ insurance companies, but only if you feel comfortable doing so.

-- Do NOT sign any statement or provide any recorded statement to any insurance company without first reviewing your statement or the statement provided with your car accident lawyer.
+- Do NOT sign any statement or provide any recorded statement to any insurance company without first reviewing your statement or the statement provided by your car accident lawyer.

-- Do NOT delay in seeking an attorney: the longer you wait to hire an car accident lawyer, the more difficult it will be for you to obtain all of the compensation you are entitled.
+- Do NOT delay in seeking a car accident lawyer: the longer you wait to hire a car accident lawyer, the more difficult it will be for you to obtain all of the compensation you are entitled.

 Contact an Experienced Car Accident Lawyer in Fayetteville, GA